Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_07.md

 “newLocation”.
 Run the app.
 You should see in the console a warning saying in a nutshell: there is no “newLocation” property defined on the `Party` type.

-If you program in, say, Visual Studio or in Sublime with the official TypeScript plugin, you will see all that errors highlighted red instantaneously, which makes this TypeScript's type-cheking feature invaluable.
+If you program in, say, Visual Studio or in Sublime with the official TypeScript plugin, you will see all that errors highlighted red instantaneously, which makes this TypeScript's type-checking feature invaluable.

 Let’s torture it more.
 Please, go to the `client/parties-list/parties-list.ts`.
 There you’ll see the `parties` property assigned to the `Mongo.Cursor<Object>` type.
 As you can see, TypeScript considers this construct acceptable even there is no `Party` type mentioned.
 That’s because Object type is the base class to all types available in JavaScript, so TypeScript doesn’t swear confronting to the OOP principles.